Words were tinged with memories of his trying past as the preacher spoke from his alter.

 “There were a lot of places we wouldn’t go because of the politics,” Kelley said. “(Mount Pleasant) wasn’t boilerplate.
 It wasn’t outrageous or super progressive, but it was careful.”

 Nicholson was impressed with the perish’s immediate acceptance of his relationship with Kelley.

 “They invited me out to see the place, but normally they’d invite the wife too,” Nicholson said.
 “Before I could say anything, they asked for Harry to come out too.
 We all fell in love with each other.”

 Kelley remembers living in San Francisco during the dawning of the gay rights movement.

 He remembers when Harvey Milk, the first openly homosexual politician elected to office, was assassinated and the streets came alive with protest.

-He even remembers when AIDS threatened the gay community, and he traveled from house to house checking on the afflicted and finding many who died in silent anonymity.
+He even remembers when AIDS threatened the gay community, and he traveled from house to house checking on victims and finding many deceased.

-“When AIDS came, it was like a plague you read about in textbooks,” Kelley said.
+“When AIDS came it was like a plague you read about in textbooks,” Kelley said.
 “There wasn’t room in the hospitals.
 We were there for people who had nowhere to go.
-Many of their families had rejected them.”
+Many of they’re families had rejected them.”

-Nicholson suffered many injuries during his career.
-He was beaten unconscious and called offensive names aimed at his sexuality.
+Nicholson suffered many atrocities during his career, where he was beaten unconscious and called offensive names aimed at his sexuality.

 Although the church has yet to fully accept homosexuality, he said it will soon have no choice.